-The Collins Pro Line 21 Avionics System is an integrated Flight Director/Autopilot and EFIS system utilizing three 8 x 10 inch (.20 x .25 m) color, Active Matrix Liquid Crystal Displays (AMLCD).
+The Collins Pro Line 21 Avionics System is an integrated Flight Director/Autopilot and EFIS system utilizing three 8 x 10 inch (20 x 25 cm) color, Active Matrix Liquid Crystal Displays (AMLCDs).
 The Primary Flight Displays (PFDs) are located on the pilot's and copilot's panel with an Enhanced Multi-Function Display (MFD) on the center panel.
 All displays are capable of providing compass, radar information, and engine parameters in reversion mode.

 Dual Display Control Panels (DCP) and a Course Heading Panel (CHP), in conjunction with bezel-mounted switches, are the primary pilot interfaces with the PFDs.
 The DCPs provide dedicated controls for BARO setting, map range, and radar antenna tilt.
-The CHP provides the means to control selected course, selected heading, and pre-selected altitude.
+The CHP (in the pedestal) provides the means to control selected course, selected heading, and pre-selected altitude.
 An additional course selector knob is located on the copilot's panel.